xpring-eng/sidechain-launch-kit/CONTRIBUTING.md

 ### repl.py

-Python module with the implementation of the RiplRepl interactive shell.
+Python module with the implementation of the interactive shell.

 ### chain/sidechain.py